About

 About the partnership grant and research

-This project secured a 5-year Partnership Project Grant from the National Health and Medical Research Council (ID number: GNT1161223) to investigate and evaluate INFANT implementation at-scale throughout Victoria and nationally.
+- The current iteration of this project is a result of having secured a 5-year Partnership Project Grant from the National Health and Medical Research Council (ID number: GNT1161223) to investigate and evaluate INFANT implementation at-scale throughout Victoria and nationally.

 Specifically, we will assess: